 The Charity Team

-The team and I support the veterans from start to finish, and it’s such an incredible feeling when you get them through the system, fitted with their top of the range fully funded hearing aids.
-This makes a huge difference in veterans lives and their families.
+The team and I support the veterans from start to finish, and it’s such an incredible feeling when you get them through the system, fitted with their top-of- the-range, fully funded hearing aids.
+It makes a huge difference in the lives of veterans and their families.”

 Steve Birdsall is currently the founder and chief executive of Gaist Solutions Limited, which provide technology and services to highways network operators around the world.